 Creating Custom Domain Name on Localhost

-http://localhost/directory_name.
-But I want the URL looks like a domain name.
+https://localhost/directory_name.
+But I want the URL to look like a domain name.
 Suppose, the domain name will be rainastudio.local or rainastudio.lo.
 So, let’s check how we will do that.

 Now, going to

-http://localhost/phpmyadmin/ to create a database, remember!
+https://localhost/phpmyadmin/ to create a database, remember!
 I have mentioned it above.
 You’ll see a login form like the screenshot following.
 Need login credentials to enter.
-The username is root and password is blank I mean nothing, type username only and hit the “GO” button.
+The username is root, and the password is blank.
+I mean nothing, type username only, and hit the “GO” button.

-In phpMyAdmin panel navigate to Database, type database name( I typed rs_db ) into Create database field.
-Click on Create button to complete database creation, follow screenshot below. 🙂
+In phpMyAdmin panel, navigate to Database, type database name( I typed rs_db ) into Create database field.
+Click on Create button to complete database creation, follow the screenshot below. 🙂

 Let’s config the WordPress system file, wp-config.
 Now open another tab on Chrome and going to

-http://rainastudio.local.
-Here on this process, we will need to select a few options and filling up some field.
+https://rainastudio.local.
+Here on this process, we will need to select a few options and filling up some fields.

 In the third screen, you’ll be needed to fill up empty fields with their required information.
-Such as database name, username, password etc. I have filled up the fields with following:
+Such as database name, username, password, etc. I have filled up the fields with the following: